timlycurgus/PWRD_Aggregation/README.md

 # PWRD_Aggregation

-Example code and data to construct PWRD Aggregation
+Example code and data demonstrating how to construct and implement PWRD Aggregation.